 Support in the Classroom

-All our students with SEND and their parents will meet regularly with the SENDCo to create a tailored Individual Education Plan (IEP), which lists strategies for learning and sets clear targets.
-These IEPs are then available for all staff to use to assist in the teaching of individual students.
+Our students with SEND and their parents are able to communicate regularly with the SENDCo.
+Specific needs are communicated through an Individual Pupil Passport, which lists strategies for learning.
+These Pupil Passports are then available for all staff to use to assist in the teaching of individual students.

 Learning Support Assistants